BeinuoYang/Awesome-LLM4Opt/README.md

 - This study enhances existing dataset annotations and introduces a new dataset LogiOR.
 The authors propose ORThought, a framework that automates optimization modeling through expert-guided chain-of-thought reasoning, validated by extensive empirical evaluation and systematic analysis.

-**[2025/07] BPP-Search: Enhancing Tree of Thought Reasoning for Mathematical Modeling Problem Solving, *ACL 2025*.** [[paper]](https://aclanthology.org/2025.acl-long.40/) [[official code]](https://github.com/LLM4OR/StructuredOR) [[dataset]](https://huggingface.co/datasets/LLM4OR/StructuredOR)

-- This study proposes a new algorithm, BPP-Search, designed to enhance the ability to solve mathematical modeling problems by improving the Tree-of-Thought (ToT) framework.
-The paper first introduces a new dataset, StructuredOR, which provides detailed annotations of the modeling process.

 **[2025/07] ORMind: A Cognitive-Inspired End-to-End Reasoning Framework for Operations Research, *ACL 2025*.** [[paper]](https://aclanthology.org/2025.acl-industry.10/)

 - This study introduces ORMind, a cognitive-inspired end-to-end framework that enhances optimization through counterfactual reasoning.